raiden-network/raiden/ob-review/README.md

 If possible: **make documentation executable.**

-I created a tox env `dev` in my fork to easily reinstall everything if needed.
+I created a tox env [`dev`](https://github.com/obestwalter/raiden-review/blob/b7eaf5fe7cd9de79f040e5cdc054f898724ff185/tox.ini#L51) to easily reinstall everything if needed.
 This makes the instructions even simpler (run `tox -e dev` and use that environment instead of a number of steps to go through).
 This also changes the docs maintained in different places into something executable which will then be automatically kept up to date if it changes, because the devs also use this for their work.

 # Organisation of testing activities